-Your money fuels your life, allowing you to live comfortably, have meaningful experiences, and support loved ones.
-On the flip side however, you may lack the means to afford certain luxuries and accomplish lifelong goals, like paying for a child’s education, traveling to bucket-list destinations, or simply having a peaceful retirement.
+Money fuels your life, allowing you to live comfortably, have meaningful experiences, and support loved ones.
+On the flip side, demands on your cash flow may cause you to lack the means to afford certain luxuries and accomplish lifelong goals, like paying for a child’s education, traveling to bucket-list destinations, or having a peaceful retirement.

 Step #1: Review Your Financial Picture

-To begin, start by gathering a complete overview of your current financial situation.
-Understand how much money you have coming in and what your fixed and variable expenses are.
+To begin, gather your statements for a complete overview of your current financial situation.
+Understand how much money you have coming in and what your expenses are.
 List out things like your rent, groceries and other bills.
-Next, get an idea of your spending patterns — what you spend the most on each month (e.g. eating at restaurants, buying clothes), how much you’ve been saving and/or investing, and how much you’ve been putting towards debt repayment.
+Next, get an idea of your spending patterns — what you spend the most on each month, how much you’ve been saving and/or investing, and how much you’ve been putting towards debt repayment.

 Throughout this process, you’ll get an understanding of where you can cut back.
 Can you spend less on restaurants?
 Can you buy one less coffee a week?
 Can you cancel a subscription to a service you no longer use?
-This process enables you to understand your patterns, weed out basic ways to spend less and see if you’re on track towards any pre-established goals.
+This process enables you to understand your patterns, weed out basic ways to spend less and create more cash flow.